 From the bench, her teammates shouted themselves hoarse.

 “Pound it, Sage!”

 “They can’t touch you!”

 “Come on, baby!”

-Sage twirled the volleyball in her hands, then bounced it once, her ritual.
-She heard the cheers, but also didn’t, like a person knows she’s breathing without thinking about it.
+Sage twirled the volleyball in her hands, then bounced it once—her ritual.
+She heard the cheers, but also didn’t, like she knew she was breathing without thinking about it.
 She extended the ball onto her left palm.

 If she mis-served, her rivals won.

 Sage stared down the opposing setter, making her think she was the target.
 Then she tossed the ball and hammered a topspin directly at position four.
 The girl barely had time to protect her face before the ball hit her elbow and ricocheted out of bounds.